-CW: How realistic is your GTM strategy in your bid to defeat companies like McAfee and Symantec?
-And, how soon will that happen?
+How realistic is your GTM strategy in your bid to defeat companies like McAfee and Symantec?
+And how soon will that happen?

-Mitrokhin: IT managers buy security solutions from different vendors intermittently.
+IT managers buy security solutions from different vendors intermittently.
 But they need to convince their managements, and get budget approvals each time.
 The enterprise can buy our entire product with a one time budget approval.
 It also allows IT admins to see, control, and protect all systems and endpoints in the network.
-Our set of services is divided into four categories: Core is the foundation of workstation anti-malware protection and firewall.
-Select includes workstation and file server security, app control with dynamic whitelisting, device and Web control, and MDM.
-Advanced has features of Select, and also includes encryption and systems management tools.
-And Total has additional protection with the inclusion of infrastructure-level protection for Web, mail, and collaboration servers.
+Our set of services is divided into four categories: Core, the foundation of workstation anti-malware protection and firewall; Select, which includes workstation and file server security, app control with dynamic whitelisting, device and Web control, and MDM; Advanced, which has the features of Select, and also includes encryption and systems management tools; and Total, which has additional protection with the inclusion of infrastructure-level protection for Web, mail, and collaboration servers.

 Sign up for CIO Asia eNewsletters.